joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-01-env-and-tools/README.md

 ### Xcode

-If you haven't Xcode installed then proceed to the installation instructions below:
+If you haven't installed Xcode, proceed to the installation instructions below:

 1. From your Macbook, open the App Store.
 2. Search for *Xcode*.